 How long does Rotisserie Chicken Salad last?

 This is important because for me it determines just how much of anything I am going to make.
-With this chicken salad recipe I typically double it because I will totally eat it for lunch every day, will serve it for dinner at least once when work spilled over into the evening, and Chad will dig in with a fork when I am not looking on several occasions.
+With this chicken salad recipe I typically double it because I will totally eat it for lunch every day, will eat it for dinner at least once when work has spilled over into the evening, and will dig in with a fork when I haven’t had time to pause and eat, and then notice it’s 5pm and I am gnaw-my-arm-off starving.

 Rotisserie Chicken Salad will keep, refrigerated and covered, for 3-5 days.